-Step 1: Identify the contract(s) with a customer.
-A contract is an agreement between two or more parties that creates enforceable rights and obligations.

-Step 2: Identify the performance obligations in the contract.
+- Step 1: Identify the contract(s) with a customer.
+A contract is an agreement between two or more parties that creates enforceable rights and obligations. - Step 2: Identify the performance obligations in the contract.
 A contract includes promises to transfer goods or services to a customer.
-If those goods or services are distinct, the promises are performance obligations and are accounted for separately.

-Step 3: Determine the transaction price.
+If those goods or services are distinct, the promises are performance obligations and are accounted for separately. - Step 3: Determine the transaction price.
 The transaction price is the amount of consideration in a contract to which an entity expects to be entitled in exchange for transferring promised goods or services to a customer.

-CLASS: III B.Com CA COURSE NAME: BUSINESS ETHICS COURSE CODE: 17CCU504B UNIT: IV BATCH: 2017-2020 contract.
-If a standalone selling price is not easily observable, it must be estimated.
+CLASS: III B.Com CA COURSE NAME: BUSINESS ETHICS UNIT: IV ETHICAL ISSUES IN FINANCE

-Step 4: Allocate the transaction price to the performance obligations in the contract.
-An entity usually allocates the transaction price to each performance obligation based on the comparative standalone selling prices of each distinct good or service promised in the transferring a promised good or service to a customer (which is when the customer obtains control of that good or service).
+- Step 4: Allocate the transaction price to the performance obligations in the contract.
+An entity usually allocates the transaction price to each performance obligation based on the comparative standalone selling prices of each distinct good or service promised in the contract.
+If a standalone selling price is not easily observable, it must be estimated. - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
+An entity recognises revenue when (or as) it satisfies a performance obligation by transferring a promised good or service to a customer (which is when the customer obtains control of that good or service).
 The amount of revenue recognised is the amount allocated to the satisfied performance obligation.